 Wes Pohl, a friendly visitor to this page, contributed a guitar I had never seen before, yet seemed to be somehow familiar.
 Now it has become the most illusive instrument I have seen.
 Take a look if you dare.....

-me mail.
+Send me mail.
 Note: eliminate [REMOVESPAM] from e-mail address to send mail to me.